Via Rail Police Service: Operations

-The VIA Rail Police deploy at VIA Rail passenger train stations, along the right-of-ways on which VIA Rail trains operate, and on board VIA Rail trains to prevent security incidents and to exercise response and counterterrorism capabilities including events such as the 2013 Via Rail Canada terrorism plot.
-VIA Rail Police work closely with the other two federal railway police services, the CN Police and CP Police, as well as many local police services of jurisdiction throughout the country to respond and investigate both provincial and federal crimes, as well as undertake a collaborative approach with various law enforcement and community partners to educate the general public on topics related to rail safety in an effort to reduce track-level incidents.
+The VIA Rail Police deploy at VIA Rail passenger train stations, along the rights-of-way on which VIA Rail trains operate, and on board VIA Rail trains to prevent security incidents and to exercise response and counterterrorism capabilities, including events such as the 2013 Via Rail Canada terrorism plot.

+VIA Rail Police work closely with the other two federal railway police services, the CN Police and CPKC Police, as well as many local police services of jurisdiction throughout the country to respond and investigate both provincial and federal crimes, such as drug trafficking and human trafficking, and further assist with many missing persons investigations.
+They enforce all provincial acts on properties and roadways within their jurisdiction, including provincial liquor licence acts, trespass acts and highway traffic acts.

+VIA Rail Police also undertake a collaborative approach with various law enforcement and community partners to educate the general public, including many young people at schools, on topics related to rail safety in an effort to reduce track-level incidents.

 VIA Rail Canada Terror Plot

 On March 20, 2015, Chiheb Esseghaier and Raed Jaser were sentenced to life in prison for conspiring to commit murder for a terrorist group following a conspiracy to derail a train route operated by Amtrak and VIA Rail Canada, known as the Maple Leaf, running between Toronto and New York City.